 - Active management of e-waste with robust product lifecycle management programmes for our computer and IT resources. - Monitoring business travel, as well as the offsetting of associated emissions.
-Please see page 23 climate action for more information. - Where possible, the sourcing of renewable energy.
+Please see page 23 climate action for more information. - The location of our offices in energy-efficient buildings. - > Where possible, the sourcing of renewable energy.